Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many

 \subsection{Sextic models}

-The canonical model of a non-hyperelliptic and non-trigonal curve of genus $5$ is the intersection of three quadrics in ${\mathbb P}^4$.
-Let $C$ be such a curve, say $V(\varphi_1, \varphi_2, \varphi_3)$ in ${\mathbb P}^4$ for three quadratic forms $\varphi_1$, $\varphi_2$ and $\varphi_3$ in $x_0,x_1,x_2,x_3,x_4$.
+The canonical model of a non-hyperelliptic and non-trigonal curve of genus $5$ is the intersection of three quadrics in ${\mathbb P}^{4}$.
+Let $C$ be such a curve, say $V(\varphi _{1}, \varphi _{2}, \varphi _{3})$ in ${\mathbb P}^{4}$ for three quadratic forms $\varphi _{1}$, $\varphi _{2}$, and $\varphi _{3}$ in $x_{0},x_{1},x_{2},x_{3},x_{4}$.
 A sextic model associated to $C$ is obtained by additional data: two points $P$ and $Q$ on $C$.
 We find a short explanation of this construction in \cite[Chap.~IV, Example 5.5.3]{Har}, but that appears away from the context of looking at the space of curves.
-Here we give an explicit construction toward parameterizing the space of these curves.
+The sextic model is defined by the scheme-theoretic image of the birational map defined by the (incomplete) linear system defined by the three-dimensional subspace consisting of elements of $H^{0}(C,\varOmega _{C})$ vanishing at $P$ and $Q$, but here we give an explicit construction toward parameterizing the space of these curves.
 By a linear transformation, we may assume that

-Since $\varphi_i$ vanishes at $P$ and $Q$, the quadratic forms $\varphi_i$ ($i=1,2,3$) must be of the form
+Since $\varphi _{i}$ vanishes at $P$ and $Q$, the quadratic forms $\varphi _{i}$ ($i=1,2,3$) must be of the form